TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 Muscle

-Responds to local energy demands (within seconds)
+Responds to local energy demands — it acts on behalf of itself

 • High ATP → glycogen synthesis